smihica/py-q4pg/README.md

 #### Manipurations

 Each manipurations create a session object used for DB access iternal.
-And You can also give the session object.
-To do that, Give the session object to the last argument of each function.
+And You can also give the session object as the last argument of each function.
-Expected session object is a tuple (db-connection, db-cursor).
-If you give your session object You must manage the connections in it.
+If you give your session object You must commit() after enqueue / dequeue.

 ##### To create queue table
 ```python